 On each side of the vehicle, for each lighting function and mode provided:

-The angles of geometric visibility prescribed for the respective lighting functions according to paragraphs 6.1.5. and 6.2.5. of this Regulation, shall be met by at least one of the lighting units that are simultaneously energized to perform said function and mode(s), according to the description of the applicant.
+The angles of geometric visibility prescribed for the respective lighting functions according to paragraphs 6.1.5. and 6.2.5. , shall be met by at least one of the lighting units that are simultaneously energized to perform said function and mode(s), according to the description of the applicant.
 Individual lighting units may be used to comply with the requirements for different angles.

 6.22.6.
 Orientation